pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://www.youtube.com/watch?v=wrZ4O7elR_I Must Watch if you Use RSI and Stochastic to Trade!
 - https://youtu.be/amyL94ArWVE?t=484 Master The Stochastic Oscillator For Huge Returns | Trading Indicators
 - https://www.youtube.com/watch?v=hLXVeO_f7Ns&t=21s How to use Bollinger Bands for better trading
-- https://youtu.be/la1MSwV72ms?t=141 2 Clear Strategies When Using the ADX | ADX was below for X days....
 - https://youtu.be/1d4pWt2h6zg Square Off - Kaufman Efficiency Ratio | Indicator to Identify the Market Trend
 - https://youtu.be/F9BYl0VlKMQ Square Off - Tutos to build the different types of strategy
 - https://youtu.be/G-Bg1YV9UnY LuxAlgo - SMC - Fair Value Gap Strategy Script